-1. The Respective Roles of Members and Officers
+1 The Respective Roles of Members and Officers

 - (1) Members are elected and represent their constituents.
-Under the Council's Executive Arrangements, Members will perform roles on the Cabinet, Scrutiny Panel, Planning Committee, Licensing Committee, Local Plan Committee, Governance and Audit Committee, Policy Panel, and Environment and Sustainability Panel in addition to sitting as members of the Full Council.
+Under the Council's Executive Arrangements, Members will perform roles on the Cabinet, Scrutiny Panel, Planning Committee, Licensing Committee, Local Plan Committee, Governance and Audit Committee, and Policy and Public Initiatives Panel, in addition to sitting as members of the Full Council.
 Some Members represent the Council upon outside bodies. - (2) Officers are employed by and serve the whole Council.
 They provide the same level of support to the various functions of the Council, i.e. the Executive (Cabinet), scrutiny and regulatory.
 Officers advise the Council, the Cabinet, Panels and Committees.
-They implement decisions of the Council, the Cabinet, Panels and Committees and make decisions under powers delegated to them. - (3) This Protocol also applies to officers employed by the Council which deliver services and functions on behalf of partner organisations i.e. North Essex Parking Partnership and Colchester and Ipswich Joint Museum Service.
-Additionally, some officers have also been appointed as directors of the Council's commercial companies as a consequence of their employment by the Council and remain subject to this Protocol even whilst acting in their directorship capacity. - (4) Officers are responsible to their line manager and, ultimately, their Assistant Director.
-Assistant Directors are accountable to the Chief Operating Officer / Executive Director.
-The Chief Operating Officer and Executive Director are accountable to the Chief Executive.
+They implement decisions of the Council, the Cabinet, Panels and Committees and make decisions under powers delegated to them. - (3) This protocol also applies to officers employed by the Council which deliver services and functions on behalf of partner organisations i.e. North Essex Parking Partnership and Colchester and Ipswich Joint Museum Service.
+Additionally some officers have also been appointed as directors of the Council's commercial companies as a consequence of their employment by the Council and remain subject to this protocol even whilst acting in their directorship capacity. - (4) Officers are responsible to their line manager and, ultimately, their Assistant Director.
+Assistant Directors are accountable to an Executive Director.
+Executive Directors are accountable to the Chief Executive.
 The Chief Executive is accountable to the whole Council.
-Some senior officers have specific statutory responsibilities, including Pamela Donnelly, Chief Executive, as the Head of Paid Service (Section 4, Local Government and Housing Act 1989), Andrew Weavers, Strategic Governance Manager, as Monitoring Officer (Section 5, Local Government and Housing Act 1989), and Paul Cook, Head of Finance as the Chief Finance Officer (Section 151, Local Government Act 1972).
+Some senior officers have specific statutory responsibilities, including Adrian Pritchard, Chief Executive, as the Head of Paid Service (Section 4, Local Government and Housing Act 1989), Andrew Weavers, Strategic Governance Manager, as Monitoring Officer (Section 5, Local Government and Housing Act 1989), and Sean Plummer, Strategic Finance Manager as the Chief Finance Officer (Section 151, Local Government Act 1972).

-2. Officers' Advice and Political Neutrality
+2 Officers' Advice and Political Neutrality

-- (1) Officer advice and support will be provided to: - - Council Meetings; - meetings of the Cabinet and any Committees established by the Cabinet; - Portfolio Holders and other Cabinet Members (a greater degree of detail may be necessary for Cabinet Members who also carry portfolio responsibilities); - meetings of Committees/Sub-Committees and Panels; - Working Parties/Forums, etc.; - Chairmen/Vice-Chairmen of Committees and Panels; - all Members of Council on Council business
+- (1) Officer advice and support will be provided to: - - Council Meetings; - meetings of the Cabinet and any Committees established by the Cabinet; - Portfolio Holders and other Cabinet Members (a greater degree of detail may be necessary for Cabinet Members who also carry portfolio responsibilities); - meetings of Committees/Sub-Committees and Panels; - Working Parties/Forums, etc; - Chairmen/Vice-Chairmen of Committees and Panels ; - all Members of Council on Council business